June 19, 2024

 But, before we get too excited, let's understand how to calculate the QBI deduction.
 After all, you have to crunch some numbers to reap its benefits.
 Stay tuned for the next section where we'll break down the calculation process for you.

-Now that we've established what the QBI deduction is, you're probably wondering, "Do I qualify for this?"
-Let's clear up the confusion.
+Now that we've established what the QBI deduction is, you're probably wondering, "Do I qualify for this as an independent contractor or consultant?".

 As an independent contractor or consultant, you're typically operating as a sole proprietor, a partner in a partnership, a member of an LLC, or an S corporation shareholder.
 This is good news for you, because these types of business entities are eligible for the QBI deduction.